ajpelu/sn_snow_egu_2016/oral_presentation_notes.md

 # Slide 4
 * Mann-Kendall test and Theil-Sen slope estimation

-# Slide 5: results
+# Slide 5: Results (I): General pattern of trend for Snow-cover related indicators
 > General trend results for snow-cover indicators (scd, scod, scmd)

 * 80 % of the pixels covering Sierra Nevada showed a negative trend in snow cover duration
 * We also observed a positive trend in the snow-cover onset date for 68 % of the pixles.
 It means a delay in the snow-cover onset date.
 * We found an advance in the meltig date for more than 80 % of the pixels (negative trend in snow cover melting date)

-# Slide 6: explore snow indicators by basin?
+# Slide 6: Results (II): Exploring the pattern of trends by hydrological basin

 # Slide 7: Elevation pattern of the scd